heitorrapcinski/english-study/readme.md

         - **Then**, add some chopped tomatoes.
         - **After** they’re soft, add some water and bring it to a boil.
         - **Finish by** seasoning it to taste and serve it hot on top of your pasta.
+## EXPLAINING PROCEDURES: REMINDERS
+> Inter 3 pages 271
+>
+- Explaining Procedures
+    - Giving Instructions
+    - Sequence of Steps to Follow
+    - Call Attention to Important Steps
+    - Reminders
+- For example
+    - You are going to host a dinner party but there are some important things to take into consideration if you want it to be a success
+    - **Don't forget to** adjust the salt before serving.
+    - **Remember to** ask your guests if they eat meat.
+    - **Bear in mind that** not everybody likes spicy food.
+    - **Keep in mind that** when you host a dinner party, you must think carefully about the menu.
+    - **It's important to** serve even portions so everybody has the same quantity of food.
+    - **Make sure you** protect your hand when taking the baking tray out of the oven.
+## PAIRED CONJUNCTIONS: EITHER…OR AND NEITHER…NOR
+> Inter 3 pages 272
+>
+- Paired Conjunctions
+    - Used to give options: - Either…or…
+    - Used to deny both options: Neither…nor…
+- Frequently used before equivalent elements in a sentence.
+    - Either…or…
+        - We can go either to park or to the movies.
+What do you prefer?
+(Used before the adverbial phrases)
+        - We'll use the money either to go on a family trip or to buy a new car.
+Choose one.
+(Used before the verbs)
+    - Neither…nor...
+        - We'll go neither to the park nor to the movies.
+You didn't do your homework.
+(Used before the adverbial phrases)
+        - We'll use the money neither to go on a family trip nor to buy a new car.
+We'll save it for the kids' college.
+(Used before the verbs)
+- When used before two subjects, the verb agrees with the last subject.
+    - Either Roxy or Melina is picking you up at the airport.
+    - Neither your sister nor your brothers are going to the party.
+## WOULD YOU MIND…?
+> Inter 3 pages 276
+>
+- Would you mind
+    - Used to ask for favors or permissions in which people believe the answer
+    - might be negative, either because you are not close to the other person or because it is a delicate matter.
+- Structure
+    - Questions
+        - Permissions
+            - Would you mind + if + I + Verb in the Past + Complement
+            - Would you mind if I borrowed your car?
+        - Favors
+            - Would you mind + Verb in –ING form + Complement
+            - Would you mind taking a picture of us?
+    - Answers
+        - The structure "Would you mind…?" can be understood as "Would it be a problem…?"
+So, pay close attention to how you can answer this kind of question.
+        - Would you mind if I borrowed your car?
+        - Positive answers
+            - Not at all.
+(Meaning: No, I don't mind. / No, it's not a problem.)
+            - No. Go ahead
+        - Negative answers
+            - Yes.
+(Meaning: Yes, I mind. / Yes, it'd be a problem.)
+            - Yes, I would.